btraven00/clustering_example/envs/README.md

 ### How to build

 - `build_singularity.sh`

-- todo push to some ORAS-compatible registry
+## Aptainer semi-reproducible and remote

+No need to prepare/build anything; let `ob run benchmark -b Clustering_oras.yml --local` do it using pre-built images from https://gitlab.renkulab.io/izaskun.mallona/clustering_example/container_registry.

-## Apptainer with easybuild
+## Apptainer (reproducible) with easybuild

+Doing...

 Lorem ipsum.

-## Easybuild
+## envmodules - reproducible builds with easybuild

 ### Files